 Early History of the Barthington family

-Another 289 words (21 lines of text) are included under the topic Early Barthington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barthington research.
+Another 56 words (4 lines of text) are included under the topic Early Barthington History in all our PDF Extended History products and printed products wherever possible.

 Barthington Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Barthington has undergone many spelling variations, including Partington, Partingtone and others.

 Early Notables of the Barthington family (pre 1700)